Everything from a .22 to a .45-70

 A scarce WWII contract carbine.
 Bbl. is marked behind front sight "INLAND MFG DIV GENERAL MOTORS 3-44".
 Bbl.
 Marked on the left side of chamber w/ flaming bomb & stamped underneath w/ numerous letters.
 Stamped adj. rear sight marked "H" in shield.
 Blade front sight w/ protective ears marked "L" on the right side.
 Bbl. band w/ bayonet lug marked "SA."
 Receiver made w/ detachable mainspring housing.
 Flat bolt marked "EM-Q." 6 O'Clock slide marked "W." Milled trigger housing.
 Crossbolt safety.
 Mag. catch marked "HI."
 Flat cut hammer marked "IN."
 Oval cut high wood stock w/ faint boxed "GHD," "UFI" & crossed cannons, marked "M-U" in sling slot.
 Marked w/ faint encircled "P" at the end of pistol grip & "P" underneath pistol grip.
 Marked on the left side below tang "AAX" indicating overhaul at Augusta Arsenal.
 4 Rivet handguard marked "IO."
 Includes green web sling & oiler plus double mag. pouch marked "AVERY 1943".
 MAGS: none.
 CONDITION: arsenal rework stock has dark stained finish w/ light wear & handling marks.
 Arsenal rework metal has dark parkerized appearance w/ light wear & scattered scratches—excellent shiny bore.

-Descended from our original Model 1891, the Model 39 rimfire lever-action remains the oldest continuously produced cartridge rifle in the world.
+Descended from the original Model 1891, the Model 39 rimfire lever-action remains the oldest continuously produced cartridge rifle in the world.
 A must-have for serious collectors and a must-shoot for lever-action enthusiasts the world over.
 The same timeless & trustworthy tubular magazine design thatmade it a coveted firearm in the Old West makes it just as effective and valuable today.
-Contact our master craftsmen to begin the process of customizing your very own, and watch your legend grow.

 If you've felt the need to liven up your Firepower Fridays look no further.
 A superbly manufactured, fully functional, full scale reproduction of a Colt Model 1878 Gatling Battery Gun chambered in .45-70 and manufactured by Valley Engraving LLC of Woodsfield, Ohio.
 The top of the receiver has an affixed circular plaque that reads "GATLING'S BATTERY GUN/3 JUNE 2009/MODEL 1878/CALIBER 45-70 GOV./MADE BY/VALLEY ENGRAVING LLC/and Neal E. Smith jr./WOODSFIELD, OHIO - U.S.A."
 The Valley Engraving LLC address, model, caliber, serial number, and distributor markings are on the lower left.
 The 18" barrels are mostly round aside from the octagonal muzzle sections and are numbered on the brass breech plate.
 The three included Broadwell drum magazines are marked in a circle around the top plate with "BROADWELL DRUM - CAPACITY 216 ROUNDS- CALIBER 45-70 GOV. - DATE OF MANUFACTURE 29, DEC.
 2008- [Cyrillic manufacturer marking]/GATLING GUN."
 The tripod is constructed of wood and black painted steel.
 Storage/shipping crates for the gun, drum magazines, and tripod with appropriate markings are included.
 Near new with only minor storage type wear and some slight natural aging of the brass.
 Weighs approximately 350lbs. $59,999.95